 I love the last week of school before the Winter break.
 The joy of the approaching holidays and the kids' enthusiasm is soothing the soul.

 My after school art club made gingerbread houses and these snow globes.
 I picked up some tiny snowman figurines and a frond of fake pine needles.
 One of my kids brought in a bunch of glass baby food jars and lids thanks to a baby cousin.
 We pressed a small ball of white model magic into the lid, added the figurines, then painted the inside of the jar with glitter paint and finally twisted the lid onto the jar.
 My luck with liquid-filled snow-globes in the past has been messy and unsatisfactory, but the glitter paint makes it look like there's always a flurry going on inside.
 They're surprisingly enchanting.
+My Kinders and First Graders are working on wintry landscapes.
+We looked at snowy pictures like Harry Callahan's lakeside trees in snow to find value and horizon lines.
+The first graders drew 3 different horizon lines across a page, then painted each of the four sections a different value of blue.
+I gave them cups of white, then came around with a "squirt" of blue to change the value for each step.

 The following week I reminded them that far away things looked teeny-tiny, and close-up things looked really big.
 We talked about all the things we might see in a winter landscape and they drew in oil pastel.
 Of course, some kids are super excited for Christmas and there were Christmas trees and Santa's sleigh flying through some pictures.
 Mostly there were bare-branched trees, snowflakes, cardinals, and snowmen.
 They are really adorable pictures, and I can't wait to hang them in the halls.
 We have a holiday luncheon on Friday, but part of me would like to skip it and just totally refresh all my hallway displays!
 Oh well, one more full day and a half day till break!